Virtual access

 In collaboration with the UEMS and Society of Bedside Medicine

-Chairs: Prof. Przemko Kwinta (Jagiellonian University Medical College, Poland), Dr. Nishma Singhal (McMaster University, Canada)
+Chairs: Prof. Przemko Kwinta (Poland), Prof. Nishma Singhal (Canada)

 Reinvigorating the bedside exam: Strategies to improve the teaching and assessment of bedside clinical skills